morfien101/chef-waiter/README.md

 Logs for chef runs will be contained in files that have the name set to the GUID that represents the chef run.

 The files will be cleared out by the chef waiter periodically.
-This is triggered every minute and is contolled by a flag to specify the number of log files that you want to keep.
+This is triggered every minute and is controlled by a flag to specify the number of log files that you want to keep.
 The default is 20.
 This can be changed as well as the location of the logs by settings in the above configuration file.

 Log file paths will look like below: